ArupAus/create-redux-app/README.md

-# Create Redux App
+# CREATE REDUX APP

-Uses ArupAus/react-app-template to create a template redux application
+Uses (ArupAus/React-App-Template)[https://github.com/ArupAus/react-app-template] to create a template redux application

+## REQUIREMENTS

+You will need to have a valid SSH key for the ArupAus organisation to properly install/run the node commands.
+(Click here to learn more.)[https://help.github.com/en/articles/connecting-to-github-with-ssh]

+## RUN (WITHOUT INSTALL)

+If you prefer to not install the package globally you can instead run the single line command
+`npx git+ssh://git@github.com/ArupAus/create-redux-app.git <project-name>`
+Where `<project-name>` is the name of the project you want to create

-## INSTALL
+## INSTALL & RUN

 `npm install -g git+ssh://git@github.com/ArupAus/create-redux-app.git`

-## RUN

-In the command line run the command
 `create-redux-app <project-name>`
-Where `<project-name>` is the name of the project you want to create

-OR

-If you prefer to not install the package globally you can instead run the single line command
-`npx git+ssh://git@github.com/ArupAus/create-redux-app.git <project-name>`

 ## DEV